What is the difference between a certified and qualified interpreter?

 You see when I first started I started like many of you – working with agencies.
 I soon realized that all these agencies were just “booking and booking” and promoting false information to the clients.

-Example: They were promoting that ALL interpreters had more than 2 years of experience when indeed only had 1-3 months of experience, they were ALL certified when indeed they only had an in-house certificate, or that they were ALL capable to provide services in ALL business sectors when indeed only had medical or legal experience and the list goes on…
+Example: They were promoting that ALL interpreters had “more than 2 years of experience” when indeed only had 1-3 months of experience.
+That “all interpreters were certified” when indeed they only had an in-house certificate.
+All “interpreters are trained in all business sectors” (unfortunately that’s impossible unless your a dictionary who can interpret in every single business sector) when indeed only had medical or legal experience and well the list goes on…

 The other problem was that they were NOT even verifying business licenses, qualifications, and/or certifications.